 Explanation of Benefits (EOB) Form.
-On the facing page, there is a sample of an Explanation of Benefits (EOB) statement.
+On the facing page, there is a sample of an EOB statement.
 Each insurance plan has a different way to provide information in an EOB.
 If you do not understand your EOB, call the insurance company and speak to a representative.
 The numbers below, in blue, correspond with the numbers on the sample copy of the EOB (on page 11).